 - A Linguistic Atlas of Older Scots Version 1.1 [ 1 January 2008 - ]

-- A revised and corrected on-line edition of A Linguistic Atlas of Late Mediæval English (eLALME) [forthcoming 2011]
+- A revised and corrected on-line edition of A Linguistic Atlas of Late Mediæval English (eLALME) [March 2013]

-- A Corpus of Narrative Etymologies from Primitive Old English to early Middle English [in preparation]
+- A Corpus of Narrative Etymologies from Primitive Old English to early Middle English [30 September 2013]

 The LALME project was largely carried out before the computer age.
 It was made using filing slips and paper, pen or pencil.
 It collected data using the tool traditionally employed by dialectologists, the questionnaire.
 By 1987 computer technology had progressed to the point where we were able to use computers from the inception of the daughter projects and in a way that is integral to the methodology.
 Instead of completing questionnaires comprising a set of predetermined 'items', we are developing a method whereby entire texts are transcribed and keyed onto computer disk and are analysed linguistically using programs written in-house.